Unease in Kigali as opposition parties unite

 • The Kigali government has dismissed the coalition, saying it will not recognise anybody associated with a terrorist organisation.

-• FDLR, which the blacklisted as a terrorist organisation in 2005, has vowed to use any other means at its disposal including violence to achieve its political ambitions.
+• FDLR, which the US blacklisted as a terrorist organisation in 2005, has vowed to use any other means at its disposal including violence to achieve its political ambitions.

 • The government has responded by issuing a warning that whoever is working with FDLR is likely to face major consequences.